Santosh-Gupta/NaturalLanguageRecommendations/README.md

 Description: This notebook was used to clean the original Open Corpus dataset to retain all papers that either had a PubMed id or were part of MedLine and had at least 1 citation.
 Cleaned medical data in folder linked above.

 #### [model.ipynb](https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/model.ipynb)
-Description: The trainig code for bert model can be found in this notebook, its designed to run on Google Cloud TPU v3-8
+Description: This notebook has the training code for BERT, which is designed to run on Google Cloud TPU v3-8.

 #### [pruning_first_pass.ipynb](https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/pruning_first_pass.ipynb)
 Description: This notebook pruned our filtered data meaning that it only kept papers in the cleaned dataset that either had a citation to or were cited by another paper in the cleaned data.
 Pruned data in folder linked above.